MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 # Instances

 Horizon maybe have multiple *copies* of a world running at the same time.
-For example if the <a href="#player-capacity">player capacity</a> is set to 20 and there are 100 people "in the world" then they would be spread out across *at least* 5 separate copies.
+For example if the <a href="#maximum-player-count">maximum player count</a> is set to 20 and there are 100 people "in the world" then they would be spread out across *at least* 5 separate copies.
 These copies are called **instances**.

 !!! info Horizon sometimes refers to Instances as "Sessions"
     In all technical documentation, Horizon uses the word *instance*.
 Given that this is a somewhat technical term, it refers to them as **sessions** within the user-facing side of the product.
 For example, a person can "create a new session".